ctphoenix/Python-Course-Material/chapter4.md

 *** =hint
 - Define `hamlets` with columns `language` and `distribution`.
 Then, add the results from `word_count_distribution(text)` as a row for all books with the title "Hamlet".
+- Try using `pd.DataFrame`.
+Make sure to include the `columns` argument!

 *** =pre_exercise_code
 ```{python}